hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ### Connection Issues

 **"Connection failed.
 Check hostname and network connectivity."**
 The tool could not reach the BIG-IP management interface.
 Verify that the hostname or IP is correct, that port 443 is open between your machine and the BIG-IP, and that the management interface is configured and accessible.
+You will also get this indication if restjavad on the remote system is unavailable and needs to be restarted.

 **"Authentication failed.
 Check username/password."**
 The BIG-IP rejected the credentials.
 Verify the username and password.
 The account needs administrative API access — typically the `admin` role.
 Accounts with limited roles may not have permission to query or modify datagroups.